bennyz/bennyz.github.io/content/providing-container-images-to-firecracker-with-nbdkit.md

 The full script can be found [here](https://gist.github.com/bennyz/b96f01b7f7c447927502b48b22051c26)

-Now I have the `initrd` ready, I can finally create the micro VM, I will use a configuration file:
+Now I have the `initrd` ready, I can finally create the VM, I will use a configuration file:

 ```shell
 # Notes: hello-vmlinux.bin is the official example kernel, taken from: